Chingzilla/go-back-n/README.md

 * Writes packets to disk
 * Logging
 * Exits cleanly at end of file
+* Correctly transfers files

 .Client:
 * Sends packets
 * Adjusts window to server (flow control)
-* Recovers for when window size = 0
+* Recovers for when rws = 0
-* Limits packets send by storing sent state
+* Limits packets re-send by storing sent state
 * Resends packets after timeout of 50ms
 * Exits on ether last frame ack or if packet is resent 10 times
 * Logging